Learning from Day One

 At many universities, you may not be able to take business courses such as management, marketing and finance until your junior year, but at Niagara University you begin on day one of your freshman year to learn about all aspects of business and management.

 We believe our freshman students are ready and eager to begin learning the language of business, the stories of successful firms, career options, and gain a better understanding of the technology and practices that are driving business today.
-According to Dr. Jim Kling, the course coordinator,
+According to Dr. Jim Kling, BUS 120 professor and chair of the department of management,

 The more time students have to process the lessons of the real world of business, the sooner they will understand where their opportunities can be found.
 As faculty members, we are working hard to accelerate the students' business knowledge learning curve so they will have a competitive advantage when they graduate.